Assessment of, Installation & Maintenance of TEC

 - a user’s medical conditions (dementia, non-compliance with medication)

-• Demonstrate that equipment is installed and tested for communication with the intended destination and in accordance with manufacturer guidelines.
+- Demonstrate that equipment is installed and tested for connectivity with all connected peripheral devices and that they communicate with the intended destination in accordance with manufacturer guidelines.
+Where connected to a monitoring centre, the installer shall ensure that the installed solution communicates correctly with the monitoring platform.

-• Ensure that service users and/or carers receive training on the safe use of any installed equipment, which includes an explanation of the importance of ensuring equipment connectivity and any equipment limitations.
+- Ensure that Service Users and/or carers receive training on the safe use of any installed equipment, which includes an explanation of the importance of ensuring equipment connectivity and any equipment limitations.
+Service Users and carers will be encouraged to test the system regularly following installation.

 Maintenance